brunojimenezh/rails/guides/source/engines.md

 ### Mounting the Engine

-First, the engine needs to be specified inside the application's `Gemfile`.
+First, the engine needs to be specified inside the application's `Gemfile` file.
 If there isn't an application handy to test this out in, generate one using the `rails new` command outside of the engine directory like this: